UPDATED: 7 DEC 2018 – Here’s our ever evolving list of best gifts for trail runners. Keep checking back as we regularly update this page.

 For Women: Helen loves running in her Ultimate Direction Ultravesta 4.0 and for good reason, this race vest packs in so much!
 There are many storage compartments located in easy to grab areas, it fits the female form very well, is super lightweight and looks beautiful!

 For men: We highly rate the Salomon S-Lab Sense Ultra 5 Set Pack – I choose to wear this pack for racing with!
-The fit and function of this pack is absolutely brilliant!
+The fit and function is absolutely brilliant!

-What pairs really well with a funky trucker hat?
-Funky sunglasses do, that’s what!
-We love the Sunski brand for sunnies right now.
-All lenses are polarised, the frames are made from recycled plastic, they’re lightweight, look great and have a price tag that definitely won’t break the bank!
+All Sunski lenses are polarised, the frames are made from recycled plastic, they’re lightweight, look great and have a price tag that definitely won’t break the bank!

 Sunski also donates 1% of all sales to environmental non-profits, so their company ethos is very well aligned with our own.
 We love that!